 Quick Note: You can use a mandoline slicer to make it easier to cut the potatoes into similar sizes.

-Before we will arrange the ingredients in the casserole, preheat the oven to 355°F (180°C).
+Before you start layering everything in the casserole, preheat your oven to 355°F (180°C).

-Cover the pan with aluminum foil to avoid burning the top surface.
-Put the casserole in the preheated oven for 50-55 minutes at 355°F (180°C).
+Cover the dish with aluminum foil to keep the top from burning and bake for 50-55 minutes at 355°F (180°C).

 🍽️ Serving Suggestions

-- Another great idea will be to cut the potatoes into smaller pieces and serve them as a snack or appetizer.
+Sometimes, I’ll chop the potatoes smaller and dish them out as a snack or appetizer.

 🏆 Expert Tips.
 What to Pay Attention To?